Evidence, insight, impact

 - Professor Peter Baade: Senior Manager, Descriptive Epidemiology

-- Dr Belinda Goodwin: Manager, Health Systems and Behavioural Research
+- Dr Belinda Goodwin: Senior Manager, Health Systems and Behavioural Research

 - Dr Jess Cameron: Research Fellow, Descriptive Epidemiology